 What are the advantages of being an invited CRSP participant?

-The main advantages are that OUR will host a few events specifically for invited participants during their first year.
+Excel@Carolina CRSP participants are provided early access to OUR staff and student Ambassadors.
+OUR will host a few events specifically for you during your first year.
 These events are designed to help students start on their research paths.
 At these events, we will help first-years connect with current students conducting research, narrow their own research interests, and understand the requirements to fulfill CRSP.
+Also, as noted above, some seats are reserved for you in IDST184 and IDST194.

 Will I be placed in a research opportunity?

 We are here to give you the strategies needed to enter into research, but we do not place you into a research opportunity.
-You will need to do some work to decide on an area of research, to prepare yourself for that research, and to find a faculty mentor.
+You will need to be proactive to decide on an area of research, to prepare yourself for that research, and to find a faculty mentor.
+These activities help you develop important professional skills that will be useful to you in your undergraduate career and beyond; OUR staff and Ambassadors are available to assist and guide you.